-Animals also require blood transfusions in cases of significant blood loss due to accidents, surgery, coagulation disorders, and various diseases.
+Animals also require blood transfusions in cases of significant blood loss due to accidents or surgery, coagulation disorders, and various medical conditions.
 Blood is collected from donor animals for this purpose.
-As with humans, animals also have different blood types that must be taken into account.
+As with humans, animals have different blood types that must be taken into account.

 A total of seven blood groups are known in horses (A, C, D, K, P, Q, and U).
-These carry different cell membrane proteins (=factors: a-i, r-k).
+These also carry different cell membrane proteins (=factors: a-i, r-k).
 Despite the 34 possible combinations of blood group and factor in horses, incompatibilities between donor and recipient blood are less common than in other animals or humans.

-Since it is costly to store large quantities of blood correctly, freshly collected blood from donor animals is usually used.
-Many veterinary practices keep a list of potential blood donor animals for this purpose.
-As these are often emergencies, owners who can bring their donor animals to the practice quickly and flexibly are in demand.
+Since it is difficult to store large quantities of blood properly, freshly collected blood from donor animals is usually used.
+In general, blood units can be stored at 4°C with continuous temperature monitoring for up to 35 days.
+Many veterinary practices maintain a list of potential donor animals.
+Since these are often emergencies, owners who can bring their donor animals to the practice quickly and flexibly are needed.

 Donor animals must also meet the following requirements: